karan22patel/heygen/README.md

 *Perhaps an exponential or cubic function could also be implemented to adjust the timings similar to the idea of TCP cubic congestion control.
 This method may be more robust.

 ## Usage of the files.
-To run server.js you can do: node server.js
+To run server.js you can do: node server.js<br />
 To run client.js you can use: node client.js

-To run test you can do: npm test to run test2 you can do: npm run test2
+To run test you can do: npm test<br />
+to run test2 you can do: npm run test2<br />
 To run test3 you can do: npm run test3

-To use clientLibrary1: Sample usage is found in index.js To run index.js, you can do node: index.js
+To use clientLibrary1: Sample usage is found in index.js<br />
+To run index.js, you can do node: index.js<br />
 To use client library: follow index.js but remove input URL's

 state.json is the save file for the min and optimal times. *A maximum time was also saved for the intention of stopping the function if it takes more than max Time, (not implemented).